Boeing B-17 Flying Fortress

-The Boeing B-17 Flying Fortress is a four-engined heavy bomber developed in the 1930s for the United States Army Air Corps (USAAC).
-Relatively fast and high-flying for a bomber of its era, the B-17 was used primarily in the European Theater of Operations and dropped more bombs than any other aircraft during World War II.
-It is the third-most produced bomber of all time, behind the four-engined Consolidated B-24 Liberator and the multirole, twin-engined Junkers Ju 88.
-It was also employed as a transport, antisubmarine aircraft, drone controller, and search-and-rescue aircraft.
+The Boeing B-17 Flying Fortress is an American four-engined heavy bomber aircraft developed in the 1930s for the United States Army Air Corps (USAAC).
+A fast and high-flying bomber used primarily in the European Theater of Operations, the B-17 dropped more bombs than any other aircraft during World War II.
+It is the third-most produced bomber in history, behind the American four-engined Consolidated B-24 Liberator and the German multirole, twin-engined Junkers Ju 88.
+The B-17 was also employed in transport, anti-submarine warfare, and search and rescue roles.

 In a USAAC competition, Boeing's prototype Model 299/XB-17 outperformed two other entries but crashed, losing the initial 200-bomber contract to the Douglas B-18 Bolo.
-Still, the Air Corps ordered 13 more B-17s for further evaluation, then introduced it into service in 1938.
-The B-17 evolved through numerous design advances but from its inception, the USAAC (later, the USAAF) promoted the aircraft as a strategic weapon.
-It was a relatively fast, high-flying, long-range bomber with heavy defensive armament at the expense of bombload.
+Still, the Air Corps ordered 13 more B-17s for further evaluation, which were introduced into service in 1938.
+The B-17 evolved through numerous design advances but from its inception, the USAAC (from 1941 the United States Army Air Forces, USAAF) promoted the aircraft as a strategic weapon.
+It was a relatively fast, high-flying, long-range bomber with heavy defensive armament at the expense of bomb load.
 It also developed a reputation for toughness based upon stories and photos of badly damaged B-17s safely returning to base.

-The B-17 saw early action in the Pacific War, where it conducted raids against Japanese shipping and airfields.
-But it was primarily employed by the USAAF in the daylight strategic bombing campaign over Europe, complementing RAF Bomber Command's night-time area bombing of German industrial, military and civilian targets.
-Of the roughly 1.5 million tons of bombs dropped on Nazi Germany and its occupied territories by U.S. aircraft, over 640,000 tons (42.6%) were dropped from B-17s.
+The B-17 saw early action in the Pacific War, where it conducted air raids against Japanese shipping and airfields.
+But it was primarily employed by the USAAF in the daylight component of the Allied strategic bombing campaign over Europe, complementing RAF Bomber Command's night bombers in attacking German industrial, military and civilian targets.
+Of the roughly 1.5 million tons of bombs dropped on Nazi Germany and its occupied territories by Allied aircraft, over 640,000 tons (42.6%) were dropped from B-17s.

-As of November 2022, four aircraft remain airworthy, none flown in combat.
-Dozens more are in storage or on static display.
-The oldest of these is a D-series flown in combat in the Pacific on the first day of the United States' involvement in World War II.
+As of October 2025, three aircraft remain in flying condition, with several others being worked on to bring them to operational status.
+About 50 survive in storage or are on static display, the oldest of which is The Swoose, a B-17D which was flown in combat in the Pacific on the first day of the United States' involvement in World War II.
+Several reasonably complete wrecks have been found.
+B-17 survivors gained national attention in 2022 in the United States, when one, Texas Raiders, was destroyed in a fatal mid-air collision with another warbird at an airshow.